Heat pump: Industrial heating

-There is great potential to reduce the energy consumption and related greenhouse gas emissions in industry by application of industrial heat pumps.
-An international collaboration project completed in 2015 collected totally 39 examples of R&D-projects and 115 case studies worldwide.
-The study shows that short payback periods of less than 2 years are possible, while achieving a high reduction of CO_{2} emissions (in some cases more than 50%).
-Industrial heat pumps can heat up to 200°C, and can meet the heating demands of many light industries.
-In Europe alone, 15 GW of heat pumps could be installed in 3 000 facilities in the paper, food and chemicals industries.
+There is great potential to reduce the energy consumption and related greenhouse gas emissions in industry by application of industrial heat pumps, for example for process heat.
+Short payback periods of less than 2 years are possible, while achieving a high reduction of CO_{2} emissions (in some cases more than 50%).
+Industrial heat pumps can heat up to 200 °C, and can meet the heating demands of many light industries.
+In Europe alone, 15 GW of heat pumps could be installed in 3,000 facilities in the paper, food and chemicals industries.